Age-Defying Face Recognition with Transformer-Enhanced Loss: Method

 \subsection{Transformer as a Loss}

 The proposed architecture passes the input $X$ to the standard CNN backbone, starting with $f$ consecutive CNN layers.
 The output obtained from the successive CNNs is given as

-where the input $X_i$ is downsampled by the convolution layers into the feature map $O_\text{f}$ of lower width $W_{\text{f}}$ and height $H_{\text{f}}$ but with a larger depth $D_{\text{f}}$ at the final convolution layer.
-Just before the flattening layer, a split on the network begins from the final convolution layers where $ \text{height} > 1 \quad \text{and} \quad \text{width} > 1 $, and the output is evaluated at end of the two branches formed by the split, namely "branch-1" and "branch-2".
+where the input $X_i$ is downsampled by the convolution layers into the feature map $O_\text{f}$ of lower spatial dimensions but with a larger depth $D_{\text{f}}$.
+Before the flattening layer, a split on the network begins from the final convolution layer, namely "branch-1" and "branch-2".
 The standard branch (branch-1) goes via layer flattening to the final embedding, while the other goes to the proposed transformer block.
 This is shown in Figure \ref{fig:main_blockdiag}.

 The final embedding $O_\varepsilon$ is generated from the standard branch-1, after $O_\text{f}$ is forwarded to flattening and linear transformation $L_{1}$ (refer Eq. \ref{eq_v_2}).
 Here $O_\varepsilon$ is of size $\varepsilon$, which is the length of the final embedding vector.